Free Things to Do in Philadelphia

 Music and Theater

-Check the Curtis Institute of Music's (www.curtis.edu) calendar to catch one of the frequent free concerts by a rising star.
+Check the calendar of the Curtis Institute of Music (www.curtis.edu) to catch one of the frequent free concerts.
 The Philadelphia Orchestra (www.philorch.org) also gives free neighborhood concerts.
 Visit Macy's across from City Hall; the former Wanamaker's boasts the largest pipe organ in the world, and there are daily free concerts.
-The Christmas show around the holidays is a definite fan favorite.
-Check out a dress rehearsal at the Arden Theater —they're open to the public and accept donations for admission.
-Local independent radio station WXPN offers free concerts every Friday at noon at its home base, World Café Live (www.xpn.org).
+The Christmas show around the holidays is a definite favorite with shoppers.
+Check out a dress rehearsal or pay-what-you-can performance at the Arden Theater—they’re open to the public and accept donations for admission.
+Local independent radio station WXPN offers free concerts Fridays at noon at its home base, World Café Live (www.xpn.org).

 Outdoor Fun and Festivals